 Our agents will get back to you soon with holiday options.

-THG offers a curated selection of 4-5⭑ hotels that we know well, and are confident in their level of excellence in service, cleanliness, and hospitality.
+THG offers a curated selection of 4 and 5-star hotels that we know well, and are confident in their level of excellence in service, cleanliness, and hospitality.
 We are also able to offer you bookings in any other hotel in Thailand.

 Why is it a good idea to book a hotel in advance?

-As the date of accommodation approaches, the price goes up.
+As the date of arrival approaches, the price increases.